Software engineers often think about operating a web development organization of their own.

 We finally had the data we needed in order to understand what’s worth investing in further.
 I worked on a detailed document explaining our marketing initiatives and ideas for expansion.

-The list goes on, but our “trial-and-error” led to a better-structured model.
+The list goes on, but our iterative experimentation approach led to a more structured and data-driven model.

-Close.io also suggest a similar model when hiring a salesperson.
+Close.io also suggest a similar model when scale the sales function through hiring.

-The CEO should be the best salesperson.
+The CEO should be the primary revenue driver.
 There’s hardly any way around it.

-Once you have the background in place, you can hire someone who can follow the successful steps and expand further.
-It’s an easy way to evaluate the process and see if they add any value.
+Once you have the background in place, you can hire someone who can replicate proven sales processes and expand further.
+It’s an easy way to evaluate the process and see if they contribute to revenue growth.

-Otherwise, partnering up with a consultant, hiring a co-founder, or blindly relying on someone who is trustworthy seems to be the only option.
+Otherwise, engaging external advisory support, hiring a co-founder, or blindly relying on someone who is trustworthy seems to be the only option.

 Are you ready to work with a business advisor?